 It was developed across NHS England, NHS Improvement, the Local Government Association, the Association of Directors of Adult Social Services, the Care Provider Alliance and the Department of Health to increase the care and health system engagement with this important guidance, and also complements the Rapid improvement guide: trusted assessors.

-We're running a series of webinars to support local systems successfully implement trusted assessment models of their own.
+We ran webinars to support local systems implement trusted assessment models.
+These covered:

 why trusted assessors are required